 Amber is a collection of several programs used to carry out molecular dynamics simulations, especially on biomolecules.

-• Once connected, you must load the appropriate module: module load amber/18
+• Once connected, you must load the appropriate module: module load amber/xx editing [xx] for the major release value, i.e. 24.

-• As with other programs, many analyses will be faster if you are working within /scratch on a compute node, rather than within your home directory.
-Just make sure to copy any working files and output back to your home directory when finished!
+• As with many software packages, most analyses will perform faster when they are directed to work within the local /scratch mount on a compute node.
+Be sure to copy any working files and output back to your home directory when finished!

 Python 2 and 3 / Anaconda

-Beginning with Red Hat / CentOS 8, Python is now provided as two separate executables: python2 and python3.
+Beginning with EL8, Python has been provided as two separate executables: python2 and python3.
 Given that Python 2 has been officially discontinued as of January 2020, it is generally recommended that Python 3 be used whenever possible.

 You are free to request that modules required by your code be installed on the system, or you can install them with pip3 into your home directory.
 In addition, you are free to install Anaconda in your home directory if you want even greater control over multiple Python environments or projects.